flammel/fission/README.md

 The above approach to defining functions has two drawbacks:
 First, we have to change the settings and implement the interface for every function we want to define.
 Second, if two packages define two functions with the same name, it is not immediately clear which implementation will be used.
-To address these issues, I recommend creating at most _one_ `FissionFunction` implementation per package, using a name that we expect to be unique.
+To address these issues, I recommend creating a "container" `FissionFunction` implementation, using a name that is unlikely to be used by other packages.
 We can then define methods on this class and use those as functions in our templates:

 ```